Gerald Neil

-Gerald Neil (born 22 August 1978 in Kingston) is a Jamaican football defender.
+Gerald Neil (born 22 August 1978) is former a Jamaican footballer.
+He currently plays for Dunbeholden F.C.

 Club career

-Nicknamed 'Kunte', he currently plays rightback for August Town F.C. in the top flight Jamaica National Premier League.
+Nicknamed 'Kunte', he played as a defender for Arnett Gardens and August Town.

 International career

 He made his debut for the Reggae Boyz in 2003 against Cuba and played his last against Guatemala in 2004.
 He earned a total of 18 caps, scoring no goals.

+Personal life

+Neil son, Gerald Neil Jr, is a professional footballer who currently plays for Arnett Gardens.
+They share the same alias “Kunta Kinte”.